-Investing in leaders has long been a part of the NewSchools strategy.
-One of the biggest talent challenges in education today is diversifying the pool of teachers and leaders to better reflect and serve our students.
+Investing in talent has long been a part of the NewSchools strategy.
+One of the biggest talent challenges in education today is diversifying the pool of teachers and leaders to better reflect and serve public school students.

-Our goal is for Black and Latino leaders to represent at least 40 percent of the PreK-12 education workforce, mirroring the demographics of U.S. students today.
+Our goal is for the PreK-12 education workforce to mirror the racial demographics of U.S. students today.

 The benefits of diverse leadership are well documented, but Black and Latino leaders are underrepresented in education as compared to the percentage of Black and Latino students in our nation’s schools.
 If no action is taken, this gap will grow as the number of children of color in the American public school system continues to climb.

-NewSchools’ Diverse Leaders strategy aims to close the diversity gap by growing, advancing, and supporting Black and Latino leadership in education.
-Our goal is for Black and Latino leaders to represent at least 40 percent of the PreK-12 education workforce, mirroring the demographics of U.S. students today.
+NewSchools’ Diverse Leaders strategy aims to close the diversity gap by recruiting, retaining, and supporting Black and Latino leaders in education.
+Our goal is for Black and Latino teachers and leaders to represent at least 40 percent of the PreK-12 education workforce, mirroring the demographics of U.S. students today.
 We work towards this goal by: